URL path: Index page // Eosinophil Protein X (EPX), Stool

 Eosinophil Protein X (EPX), Stool

-Eosinophil-derived neurotoxin (EDN) or eosinophil protein Χ (EPX), a cationic glycoprotein, which is released by activated eosinophils, has strong cytotoxic characteristics and plays a significant role in the prevention of virus infections.
-It is released by the eosinophile granules in places where eosinophils are mainly found: in the skin, lungs, urogenital and gastrointestinal tract, that is, in the organs acting as an entry point for pathogens.
+Eosinophil-derived neurotoxin (EDN) or eosinophil protein Χ (EPX) is a cationic glycoprotein released by activated eosinophils.
+It has strong cytotoxic characteristics and plays a significant role in the prevention of virus infections.
+The eosinophile granules release it in places where eosinophils are mainly found: in the skin, lungs, urogenital, and gastrointestinal tract, that is, in the organs acting as entry points for pathogens.

 The accumulation of EPX in the intestine is associated with inflammation and tissue damage.
-Measuring EPX in stool can serve as an objective parameter for a current clinical or sub-clinical chronic inflammation located in the gastrointestinal area.
-In the case of ulcerative colitis and Crohn’s disease, the EPX measurement enables the evaluation of a disease’s activity and the prediction of relapse.
+Measuring EPX in stool can serve as an objective parameter for current clinical or sub-clinical chronic inflammation in the gastrointestinal area.
+In the case of ulcerative colitis and Crohn’s disease, the EPX measurement enables evaluating a disease’s activity and predicting relapse.

 Indications for EPX measurement